jumpinf00l/dev_onvif_ptz_stabiliser/README.md

 [![Open your Home Assistant instance and show the dashboard of an app.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=896fce98_onvif_ptz_helper&repository_url=https%3A%2F%2Fgithub.com%2Fjumpinf00l%2Fdev_onvif_ptz_stabiliser)

-3. Configure the settings via the Configuration tab (see [Configuration](#configuration))
+3. Configure the options via the Configuration tab (see [Configuration](#configuration))

 ## ℹ️ General Notes
 The following notes apply in all cases.
 - Don't use your camera's admin account, a dedicated camera account for ONVIF PTZ Helper is recommended for security.
-Enable only the bare essentials required to allow ONVIF PTZ Helper to log into and control PTZ - video streaming is not used and not required.
+Configure only the essential security roles/permissions required to allow ONVIF PTZ Helper to log into and control PTZ - video streaming is specifically not used and not required.
-- You may need to enable the ONVIF protocol or configure a separate ONVIF account in your camera's configuration.
+- You may need to enable the ONVIF interface or configure a separate ONVIF account in your camera's configuration.
 See the manufacturer's documentation for further information.
-- Avoid overloading your camera's CPU with unnecessarily short polling intervals especially once PTZ movement is detected when CPU usage is most likely at its highest.
+- Avoid overloading your camera's CPU with unnecessarily short polling intervals, especially once PTZ movement is detected when CPU usage is most likely at its highest.
 Most cameras will take around 0.5 - 1 second to move to any position, so polling intervals that are short enough to detect PTZ movement starting and stopping in a timely fashion are all that is needed.

 ## 🦅 Frigate Notes
 The following notes are specific to Frigate Autotracking, but may apply to other applications or services.